kubealex/libvirt-k8s-provisioner/README.md

 	- **cluster_name**-worker-N.**domain**

 It is possible to choose CentOS/Ubuntu as **kubernetes hosts OS**

+## Multiple clusters - Thanks to @3rd-st-ninja for the input

+Since last release, it is now possible to provision multiple clusters on the same host.
+Each cluster will be self consistent and will have its own folder under the **clusters** folder in playbook root folder.

+	clusters
+	└── k8s-provisioner
+		├── admin.kubeconfig
+		├── haproxy.cfg
+		├── id_rsa
+		├── id_rsa.pub
+		├── libvirt-resources
+		│   ├── libvirt-resources.tf
+		│   └── terraform.tfstate
+		├── loadbalancer
+		│   ├── cloud_init.cfg
+		│   ├── k8s-loadbalancer.tf
+		│   └── terraform.tfstate
+		├── masters
+		│   ├── cloud_init.cfg
+		│   ├── k8s-master.tf
+		│   └── terraform.tfstate
+		├── nfs
+		│   ├── cloud_init.cfg
+		│   └── k8s-nfs.tf
+		├── workers
+		│   ├── cloud_init.cfg
+		│   ├── k8s-workers.tf
+		│   └── terraform.tfstate
+		└── workers-rook
+			├── cloud_init.cfg
+			└── k8s-workers.tf

+In the main folder will be provided a custom script for removing the single cluster, without touching others.

+	k8s-provisioner-cleanup-playbook.yml

+As well as a separated inventory for each cluster:

+	k8s-provisioner-inventory-k8s

+In order to keep clusters separated, ensure that you use a different **k8s.cluster_name**,**k8s.network.domain** and **k8s.network.network_cidr** variables.

 ## Rook
 **Rook** setup actually creates a dedicated kind of worker, with an additional volume on **ALL** workers to be used.
 It will be improved to just select a number of nodes that can be coherent with the number of **ceph** replicas.